 Can you confirm pregnancy at 3 weeks pregnant?

 Chances are, no. Typically, implantation occurs 6 to 12 days following ovulation landing somewhere between day 20 and day 26.
-While the short side of this range does fall within week 3, it takes about 48 hours after implantation for HCG levels to be sufficient to make any pregnancy test–even the most sensitive–show positive meaning you shouldn’t even try to test until a minimum of day 22.
+While the short side of this range does fall within week 3, it takes about 48 hours after implantation for hCG levels to be sufficient to make any pregnancy test–even the most sensitive–show positive meaning you shouldn’t even try to test until a minimum of day 22.
 You’ll be more likely not to get a false negative if you wait until after your period should have arrived during week 4 of your pregnancy or around day 28 or 29 of your cycle.
+You can read about this more in-depth on our page on when to take a pregnancy test.